£1 tickets to the royal residences

 • Jobseeker’s Allowance

 You can claim £1 tickets for up to six people per household.
-Only one person per household needs to show supporting documents.
+Only one person per household needs to show supporting documents, and that person should be part of the visit.

 Booking your £1 ticket